 There are several types of EHR systems that are used to manage patient data, such as cloud-based software and server-based/on-premise software.
 Cloud-based EHR is known as a health IT solution that uses cloud technology to store, exchange, as well as protect patients’ sensitive medical information.

 The key difference between EHRs and EMRs is that EHR systems are maintained by several providers, while EMR systems are maintained by only one provider.
 Therefore, an EHR system usually contains more information compared to an EMR.
 Providers mostly use an EMR for treatment and diagnosis.
+An EHR system remains the most reliable way to handle sensitive data, reducing the load on servers on the premises and maintaining the operational costs of the health IT systems in hospitals.

 Benefits of Cloud-Based EHR Integration